-&lt;sup>48 The decision to employ the ascending clock uniform price auction in the EU was informed by advice from Frontier Economics, who noted that the main benefit of the ascending clock auction is that bidders receive feedback at the end of each round on the level of aggregate demand, which facilitates price discovery and improves the efficiency with which capacity is allocated.
-Frontier also noted that the uniform price rule can encourage efficient allocation and facilitate participation place volume bids against escalating price steps in consecutive bidding rounds until demand is less than or equal to capacity.
-The starting price in the auction is the reserve price, P0.
+The decision to employ the ascending clock uniform price auction in the EU was informed by advice from Frontier Economics, who noted that the main benefit of the ascending clock auction is that bidders receive feedback at the end of each round on the level of aggregate demand, which facilitates price discovery and improves the efficiency with which capacity is allocated.
+Frontier also noted that the uniform price rule can encourage efficient allocation and facilitate participation by less experienced market participants.
+See Frontier Economics, Auction design for capacity allocation in gas transmission networks, March 2012, p.
+41.